Are you an agile leader?

 With these insights, the leader takes action, followed by further reflection and more action.

 Reflection without taking action, or action without careful reflection, can both lead to disaster.
 When combined, reflective action leads to success.

 Joiner and Josephs describe four competencies of agile leaders:

 1. Setting context and direction – reflecting on the situational environment, anticipating changes and initiatives needed, and determining desired outcomes.

 2. Understanding stakeholders – empathizing with key stakeholders to gain insights into their views and priorities, determining how to achieve greater alignment and support.

 3. Creative problem solving – thinking creatively and critically to determine successful solutions, bringing about change, and achieving the desired results.

 4. Leadership self-improvement – determining leadership goals, experimenting with leadership initiatives, seeking feedback, and learning from their experiences.

 Next week’s blog post will take a deeper dive into several characteristics of effective leaders.
-Check out last week’s post for quotes on leadership from leaders of the past and present, including this one:
+Check out these quotes on leadership from leaders of the past and present, including this one: